SecurityW0rm/Security-Alert-Script/README.md

 ### 4. Edit the script

-The PySIEM.py file should appear on your Desktop
-Edit it with any text editor
+The PySIEM.py file should appear on your Desktop, edit it with any text editor

 ![Screenshot 2024-12-18 at 12 09 15](https://github.com/user-attachments/assets/45313f20-e502-4088-bbf6-218ac4af3499)